Orthogonal manifold¶

 On this page, we will work out an algorithm for performing gradient descent on the manifold of orthogonal matrices while taking steps that are steepest under the spectral norm.
 The algorithm will solve for the matrix of unit spectral norm that maximizes the linearized improvement in loss while lying tangent to the manifold.
-The “retraction map”—which sends the update from the tangent space back to the manifold—can oftentimes be performed by a simple scalar multiplication.
+The “retraction map”—which sends the update from the tangent space back to the manifold—involves a few extra matrix multiplications.

-In these expressions, \(M^\sharp\) denotes the sharp-operator applied to matrix \(M\), which returns the matrix with the same singular vectors as \(M\) but all positive singular values are set to one.
-The sharp-operator can be computed by running a “Newton-Schulz” iteration, such as the following cubic iteration:
+where the matrix sign \(\mathrm{msign}\) of a matrix \(M\) returns the matrix with the same singular vectors as \(M\) but all positive singular values are set to one.
+And then we make the update:

 One reason this algorithm is interesting is that it is an example of a manifold optimization algorithm that is non-Riemannian.
 A Riemmanian manifold is a manifold equipped with a structure called a Riemannian metric, which is an inner product defined at each point on the manifold.
 The inner product provides a way to measure distance and construct geometry-aware optimization algorithms.
 There has been a lot of research into Riemannian optimization methods.
 Some examples in a machine learning context are: